Startpage

 Authorship Ownership and Control: Dancers' roles and materials

-Project leader: Chrysa Parkinson This artistic research project aims to bring nuance and understanding to these broad terms: authorship, ownership, and control, from the perspective of dancers.
+This artistic research aims to bring nuance and understanding to experiences of authorship, ownership, and control as situated in the embodied, relational, and implicit knowledges of dancers.
+Project Leader: Chrysa Parkinson

 Split screen studio maquette with hand and many objects